 - How are you connecting authentically with others?

 - And how are you bringing your full power and authenticity into the world?

-In asking the last question, I think of that old Bible verse—about not putting your light under a bushel.
+In asking the last question, I think of the Bible verse about not putting your light under a bushel.
 Each of us is an authentic being.
-That authenticity can be shrouded or lost via fear.
+That authenticity can be shrouded or lost through fear.
 By being true to our authenticity, we can illuminate situations that otherwise can be clouded or disconnecting.
 By being our authentic ourselves—discovering– who am I really?
 What do I value?
 What brings me most alive?
 What matters to me? —we bring our full power into the world.

 I hope you will sit with the questions above and if you value greater authenticity in your life see what doable request you can make.
 What will support greater authenticity with yourself and with others?
 What does greater authenticity look like for you, in the world?
 What is one step you can take this week, this month?